Waikato Institute of Technology: History

+Origins, 1916-1968

 The Waikato Institute of Technology saw its humble beginnings back in 1916, with the Technical Advisory Committee at Hamilton West School establishing evening classes in a comprehensive range of practical subjects, such as Plumbing, Woodworking and Engineering.
 In 1920, these classes expanded into full-time day classes, with the Technical College then being known as the Hamilton Manual Training Centre and/or the Hamilton Technical Day School.
 These classes accommodated a small number of day pupils, as well as roughly 1000 primary school pupils.

 As the school grew, the student population soon became too large to house in its original building, and so it moved to the building now known as Wintec House.
 The building was completed and opened in 1924, alongside the school being established as Hamilton Technical College, with a new board and governors to operate the institution.
 Of note amongst this governing body was the college's first principal Whampoa Fraser, a reputable educationalist, after whom the college was renamed to become Fraser High School in 1968.